ryness/stonks/_reports/AAPL.md

 layout: default
 title: "AAPL Stock Report"
 ticker: "AAPL"
-date: 2025-11-12
+date: 2025-11-14
-generated_at: 2025-11-12T05:21:59.511254+00:00
+generated_at: 2025-11-14T17:18:19.642356+00:00
-runtime_seconds: 50.65
+runtime_seconds: 138.97
 raw_markdown: |
-  **Generated:** <time class="js-local-time" datetime="2025-11-12T05:21:59.511254+00:00">2025-11-12 05:21 UTC</time> (runtime 50.65s)
+  **Generated:** <time class="js-local-time" datetime="2025-11-14T17:18:19.642356+00:00">2025-11-14 17:18 UTC</time> (runtime 2m 19s)

   ![Apple Inc. logo](https://ryness.github.io/stonks/assets/logos/AAPL.svg)

+  ## 0. Entry Radar

+  0.1. **Long Entry?:** maybe — shares are at 3mo/1yr/5yr peak and flagged overbought, elevating froth risk; price 275.64 sits just below 276.70 resistance and above the 20DMA 268.27 and 7d support 266.51

   ## 1. The Biz

-  1.1. **Activities:** Apple designs and sells consumer electronics like iPhone (the majority of sales), Mac, iPad, Apple Watch, and accessories, anchored by a tightly integrated software ecosystem.
-It also offers services including streaming video, subscription bundles, cloud, payments, and advertising, and designs its own software and semiconductors while manufacturing with partners such as Foxconn and TSMC.
-Sales are split between direct retail/online stores and a larger indirect channel through partners and distributors.
+  1.1. **Activities:** Apple designs and sells consumer and business hardware and software centered on the iPhone, with complementary products like Mac, iPad, and Apple Watch integrated into its ecosystem.
+It offers services such as streaming video, subscription bundles, and augmented reality, designs its own software and semiconductors, and manufactures through partners like Foxconn and TSMC.
+Sales occur via Apple’s flagship stores and a broad partner/distribution network.

-  1.2. **Profitable?:** Yes — it is highly profitable, with ~26.9% profit margin, $112.01B in net income over the last year, and strong free cash flow of about $78.9B.
+  1.2. **Profitable?:** Yes — it posts a 26.9% profit margin with $112.01B in net income across recent periods and strong free cash flow.

-  1.3. **Customer & Markets:** Its primary customers are consumers and small and mid-sized businesses, alongside education, enterprise, and government buyers.
-It reaches them via direct Apple Stores and online, with a majority of sales flowing through partners and distribution.
+  1.3. **Customer & Markets:** Primary customers are consumers and businesses that buy into Apple’s integrated hardware-software ecosystem.
+The company sells directly through its stores and indirectly through partners and distributors across consumer electronics and services markets.

-  1.4. **Competition:** Principal competitors include Microsoft, Alphabet (Google), Amazon, Meta, Netflix, and NVIDIA across operating systems, devices, services, and AI.
-Apple ranks among the largest companies globally by market value and scale.
+  1.4. **Competition:** Competitors include MSFT, AMZN, GOOGL, NVDA, TSLA, META, NFLX, and DIS; Apple ranks among the largest global tech players competing from a position of scale.

   ## 2. Recent

-  2.1. **7d Trend?:** up — shares climbed from a ~266.51 local low to 275.25, testing 7d resistance near 275.91.
+  2.1. **7d Trend?:** up — price climbed from 272.95 to 275.64 and approached the 276.70 resistance.

-  2.2. **7d Buy/Sell Points?:** Buying near ~266.51 (support/suggested buy zone) offered favorable risk-reward, while selling around ~273.14 to ~275.91 (suggested sell zone/7d resistance) captured strength.
+  2.2. **7d Buy/Sell Points?:** Buys near 266.51 (support) and sells near 276.70 (resistance) stood out.

-  2.3.1. **7d Volume:** med
+  2.3.1. **7d Volume:** low

   2.3.2. **7d Volatility:** low

   ## 3. Longterm

-  3.1. **Stability?:** Apple is a long-established mega-cap and among the largest companies in the world.
-It demonstrates consistent profitability with $112.01B in net income and a ~26.9% margin, backed by $111.5B in operating cash flow and $78.9B in free cash flow.
-A diversified hardware, software, and services ecosystem and broad distribution support durability.
-Overall cash generation and scale indicate a stable institution rather than a fly-by-night operator.
+  3.1. **Stability?:** Apple is a long-established, large-cap technology firm and among the largest companies globally.
+It generates substantial profitability (26.9% margin) and strong cash flows ($78.86B FCF and $111.48B operating cash flow).
+The firm designs key components like semiconductors and manufactures via experienced partners such as Foxconn and TSMC.
+Diversified sales through direct retail and broad distribution further support institutional stability.

-  3.2. **Innovating?:** It is innovating and growing, adding services (streaming, bundles) and augmented reality while designing its own chips and software.
-Recent revenue and earnings growth (7.9% and 86.4%) underscore momentum.
+  3.2. **Innovating?:** Apple is innovating and growing, adding services like streaming, subscription bundles, and augmented reality atop its ecosystem and designing in-house chips.
+Reported revenue growth of 7.9% and earnings growth of 86.4% reinforce momentum.

   ## 4. Context

-  4.1. **News:** Recent headlines focus on broader tech market context: rebounds after last week’s losses and concerns about S&P 500 concentration in mega-caps.
-Apple appeared in technology portfolio features and industry discussions about digital transformation and AI.
-Other items referenced promotions leveraging Apple products.
-With overbought readings and a ‘sell the news? yes’ flag in quick facts, positive headlines could prompt profit-taking consistent with the ‘buy the rumor, sell the news’ adage.

-  4.2. **Tarrifs:** Tariff-related headlines indicate limited or mitigated impact overall: Apple rallied on tariff pauses/exemption hopes and continued to beat estimates despite worries.
-Some analysts warn higher tariffs could pressure gross margins, but recent reports suggest effects have often been buffered.
+  4.1. **News:** A federal judge allowed Elon Musk’s X Corp lawsuit alleging an AI/smartphone monopoly by OpenAI and Apple to proceed.
+Supplier TSMC was highlighted for market dominance and major investment, relevant to Apple’s advanced chip supply chain.
+Broader tech pieces praised Microsoft and noted growth at Duolingo, while Bitget posted large inflows.
+With quick facts indicating ‘Buy the rumor? no’ and ‘Sell the news? yes’, near-term reactions may favor selling confirmed developments over chasing rumors.

+  4.2. **Tarrifs:** Benzinga reported tariff threats on imports while Tim Cook pledged increased investment in China, signaling tariffs are a potential headwind given Apple’s China exposure.
+No specific stock price impact was provided.

   ## 5. QuickRef